Meesho, Aequs, and Vidya Wires IPOs in 2025. Understand risks, strengths, and which IPO suits your investment goals.

 Meesho :- Digital Retail & Social Commerce Play

 Meesho represents the new-age digital commerce wave.
-As a social-commerce / e-commerce marketplace, it aims to serve value-conscious customers, especially in smaller towns and cities where growth potential remains largely untapped.
-With rising internet & smartphone penetration, and increasing demand for affordable products, Meesho hopes to exploit a large addressable market.
-Its business model is asset-light compared to traditional retail, using tech infrastructure, logistics partnerships, and a seller network rather than heavy inventory.
+As a social-commerce and e-commerce marketplace, it focuses on value-conscious customers, especially in smaller towns and cities where growth potential remains largely untapped.
+With rising internet and smartphone penetration, along with increasing demand for affordable products, Meesho is targeting a large and expanding market.
+Its asset-light model relies on technology, logistics partnerships, and a wide seller network rather than heavy inventory.

 Aequs :- Aerospace & Precision Manufacturing Opportunity